ucsd-cse15l-w24/ucsd-cse15l-w24.github.io/src/week1/index.md

 The format of the PDF you submit should look something like this:
 ![Image](../images/cse15l-lab-reports-example.png)

-**How should I match pages with questions when submitting to Gradescope?**

-You should match all pages of your lab report to the question called "Score".
-This makes it easier for us to grade your lab reports and provide feedback faster.

 **Can I use screenshots from the lab document we worked on together?**

 Sure!
 If they are from your account, that's fine.
 Don't share another person's screenshots,